-The School Improvement process is guided by Grand Erie's Multi-Year Plan and its goal of Learning, Leading and Inspiring.
+The School Improvement Plan is guided by Grand Erie's Multi-Year Plan and its goal of Success for Every Student.
 The School Improvement Plan encourages staff and parents to monitor student achievement levels and school environment.
 With up-to-date and reliable information on how well students are performing, schools are better able to respond to the needs of students, teachers, and parents.